 • Combine Ingredients:

 Once the shrimp are cooked, combine all the ingredients in the skillet.
 Season with paprika, chili powder, cumin, salt, and ground black pepper.
 Mix the mayonnaise with the melted butter, then stir this mixture into the skillet along with the lime juice and zest.
 Mix until everything is well coated and heated through.
-Fold in most of the cojita cheese and cilantro, reserving some for a garnish.
+Fold in most of the cotija cheese and cilantro, reserving some for a garnish.

 • Serve: